What to Expect

-You doctor will prescribe any medications you may need during your hospital stay.
+Your doctor will prescribe any medications you may need during your hospital stay.
 Your nurse will administer these medications as prescribed by your doctor.
-Please do not bring medicines from home including over-the-counter items such as herbs or pain relievers.
+Please do not bring medicines from home, including over-the-counter items such as herbs or pain relievers.
 This is necessary so that your doctor can control your medication while you are hospitalized.

-While you are hospitalized, our team of Registered Dietitians will arrange your meal plan under the direction of your physician.
+While you are hospitalized, our team of Registered Dietitians will arrange your meal plan under your physician's direction.
 If you would like to speak with a Dietitian about your meals or have special dietary requirements based on cultural or religious practices, please ask your nurse to arrange a visit from your Dietitian.
 Because your physician may have ordered a special diet as part of your hospital care, we request that you talk to your nurse before eating food brought by family or friends.

 ** For the safety of everyone, patients will not be permitted in the cafeteria.
 If you have a particular request, please speak with your nurse.

 Going Home: Preparing for your Discharge

 Our Discharge Planning team begins making plans for your return home as soon as you enter the hospital.
 Discharge Planners oversee your transition home to ensure that all of your post-discharge medical needs are met.

 Our staff will work with you and your healthcare providers to arrange for special equipment and home care services.
 We can also assist you with placement in a skilled nursing or residential facility if you require transitional care.